Betting on boring brings stock outperformance in 2014

 That's helped drive equities' rotation into the more defensive, high-dividend paying names, also typically part of the low-beta camp.

-So far this year, the 50 stocks in the S&P 500 .SPX with the lowest beta scores - a group that includes ConEd and McDonald's (MCD.N) - are up on average by 12 percent.
-Meanwhile, the 50 highest beta stocks, which include Citigroup (C.N) and Best Buy (BBY.N), are up an average of 7 percent.
+So far this year, the 50 stocks in the S&P 500 with the lowest beta scores - a group that includes ConEd and McDonald's - are up on average by 12 percent.
+Meanwhile, the 50 highest beta stocks, which include Citigroup and Best Buy, are up an average of 7 percent.

 In 2013, the 50 highest-beta S&P 500 stocks rose an average of 51.4 percent, compared with 21.3 percent for the 50 lowest-beta stocks.